llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                    - Size : The number of instructions that are in the group.
                                                    - SyncID : Order is enforced between groups with matching values.

+                                                   The mask can include multiple instruction types.
+It is undefined behavior to set values beyond the range of valid masks.

                                                    Combining multiple sched_group_barrier intrinsics enables an ordering of specific instruction types during instruction scheduling.
 For example, the following enforces a sequence of 1 VMEM read, followed by 1 VALU instruction, followed by 5 MFMA